containers/podman/docs/source/markdown/podman-play-kube.1.md

 #### **--build**

 Build images even if they are found in the local storage.
 Use `--build=false` to completely disable builds.
+(This option is not available with the remote Podman client)

 #### **--cert-dir**=*path*